logto-io/docs/docs/docs/recipes/configure-connectors/connector-setup-tips.md

 A connector can be classified into two categories by its use cases: _SMS or Email connector_ and _Social connector_.

-Let's go over some tips worthy of notice by previously mentioned cases.
+Let's go over some tips worthy of notice vary by previously mentioned cases.

 ## SMS or Email Connector